 Tullibardine 225 Sauternes Cask Sinlge Malt

 What a great pairing.
-The sweet fruity notes of the Sauternes Cask cuts through the creamy buttery taste of the Red Leicester.
-The cheese develops citrus fruit notes and the sweetness of the Tullibardine increases.
+The sweet fruity notes of the Tullibardine Sauternes Cask cuts through the creamy buttery taste of the Red Leicester.
+The cheese develops citrus fruit notes and the sweetness of the Sauternes Cask increases.
 The vanilla and spicy notes in the whisky is enhanced and the combination is delicious.
 We give this pairing a RATING 4/5.

 Glenfarclas 12 yo Single Malt